Igor Stravinsky: Ballets for Diaghilev

 While composing The Firebird, Stravinsky conceived an idea for a work about what he called "a solemn pagan rite: sage elders, seated in a circle, watched a young girl dance herself to death".
 He immediately shared the idea with Nicholas Roerich, a friend and painter of pagan subjects.
-When Stravinsky told Diaghilev about the idea, the impresario excitedly agreed to commission the work.
-After the premiere of Petrushka, Stravinsky settled at his family's residence in Ustilug and fleshed out the details of the ballet with Roerich, later finishing the work in Clarens, Switzerland.
+When Stravinsky told him about the idea, Diaghilev excitedly agreed to commission the work.
+After the premiere of Petrushka, Stravinsky settled at his family's residence in Ustilug in the Vladimir-Volynsky Uyezd of Volhynia Governorate and fleshed out the details of the ballet with Roerich, later finishing the work in Clarens, Switzerland.
 The result was The Rite of Spring (Le sacre du printemps), which depicted pagan rituals in Slavonic tribes and used many avant-garde techniques, including uneven rhythms and meters, superimposed harmonies, atonality, and extensive instrumentation.
 With radical choreography by the young Vaslav Nijinsky, the ballet's experimental nature caused a near-riot at its premiere at the Théâtre des Champs-Élysées on 29 May 1913.
 (Note: The uproar at the premiere was prompted at least as much by Nijinsky's unconventional choreography as by Stravinsky's music, which was largely inaudible over the hubbub.
-People whistled, insulted the performers, shouted and laughed.
+People whistled, insulted the performers, shouted, and laughed.
 Fights broke out in the auditorium.
 Nevertheless, the dancers, and the orchestra under Pierre Monteux, continued to the end of the work.)